aws-samples/failure-analysis-assistant/README_en.md

 #### [Optional]Metrics Analysis Assist

-If you type `/insight` in the Slack chat form and send, a modal will be displayed.
+You type `/insight` in the Slack chat form and send, a modal will be displayed.
 In the modal form, enter [the question you want answered based on the metrics] and [the period you want to obtain the metrics].
 In about 1-2 minutes, you'll get an answer.
 The metric `Period` is calculated by `3600 + floor(number of days acquired / 5) * 3600`.